 Enrolling participants from around U.S.

 Nationally, there are the 18 sites that includes cities from Boston to Los Angeles.
-Locally, CU Anschutz researchers are working with University of Colorado Hospital, UCHealth, the 9Health Fair and the Colorado chapter of the Arthritis Foundation to identify candidates.
+Locally, CU Anschutz researchers are working with University of Colorado Hospital, 9Health Fair and the Colorado chapter of the Arthritis Foundation to identify candidates., the

 “Because of the large number of people that we need to test for anti-CCP in order to find those who can be in our trial, we need all hands on deck, and the community at Anschutz has really stepped up to support the trial,” Deane said.